mcombeau/ft_transcendance/notes.md

   - all tokens are taken directly from socket

-- Last minute checks:
+- !!!
+Last minute checks !!!

   - set score back to 10 for game
-  - remove login page
+  - remove login page ?

-- IF PROBLEMS WITH LOGOUT/BAD TOKEN:
-  - Add window force reload: window.location.reload(); in function LogoutUser